Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 The nurse practitioner mentioned that this might be due to the saline that is in your system.
 But upon a bit of research, ketamine itself, and especially ketamine abuse, have the potential to negatively impact the bladder.

 4. Protect Yourself From a Possible Urine Accident

 Consider using reusable or disposable hygiene pads, or even one of those adult 'diapers' for your infusion, especially at the higher doses.
-This is for any emergencies they may occur.
+This is for any emergencies that may occur.

 It would be really difficult to say anything to the staff if you are over 100 mg due to higher levels of disassociation and possible 'ego death' or 'k-hole' experiences.
 During my infusion of 125 mg, I felt that there was no way (absolutely none) that I would be able to talk and tell the medical staff that I needed to use the restroom.
 In fact, I was very worried that I did make a 'mess', and kept touching my pants to make sure.